AriFordsham/GHCWiki/roles.md

 ## Role checking for type families

 Users can also specify role annotations for type families that should be checked against the inferred roles.
 For instance:

 ```
 type role G nominal nominal
+type family G a b where
-typefamilyG a b whereG a b =Either a b
+  G a b = Either a b
 ```

 If the user hadn't written the role annotation for `G`, its role signature would have been inferred to be `type role G representational representational`.
 However, role checking overrides the inferred roles and assigns the more conservative roles of `type role G nominal nominal`.

 Note that while writing role annotations for *closed* type families is purely optional, it is somewhat more important for open type families.
 For instance, what should be the roles for this type family?

 ```
-typefamilyOpen a b
+type family Open a b
 ```

 Here, we have a choice to make.
 We could decide to make the roles for open type families default to, say, `representational`.
 While this would give us the freedom to `coerce` values of type `Open a b` more freely, it simultaneously restricts the instances we can give for `Open`, since every type instance must be checked to ensure that neither `a` nor `b` is used at a `nominal` role.

 For the sake of backwards compatibility and the principle of least surprise, roles for open type families default to `nominal`.
 This allows more instances to be written, but makes it harder to `coerce` them.
 If a user wishes to `coerce` open type families, the onus is on her to write a role annotation, e.g.,

 ```
 type role Open representational representational
-typefamilyOpen a b
+type family Open a b
 ```

 ## Type family roles and hs-boot files